mateusz-peter/doctor-patients-visits/README.md

       username: test
       password: test
       url: r2dbc:postgresql://localhost/tenantB
+#   tenantXYZ: [...]
 ```

-Tenant id ("tenantA", "tenantB"...) needs to be provided with each http request in header `X-TenantID`, otherwise `BadRequest` is returned --
+Tenant id ("tenantA" or "tenantB" in this case) needs to be provided with each http request in header `X-TenantID`, otherwise `BadRequest` is returned --
 there is no default tenant.

 ## Available endpoints: